fedluc/qupled/README.md

 # STLS

 stls solves the classical STLS approach as defined in by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278).
-The state point of interest is defined via the quantum degeneracy parameter and via the quantum coupling parameters.
+The state point of interest is defined via the quantum degeneracy parameter (Theta) and via the quantum coupling parameters (r<sub>s</sub>).
 The equation for the chemical potential is solved via bisection method for which two initial guesses must be provided in input via the option `-g`.
   The STLS approach is solved iteratively on a wave-vector grid